Gloucestershire Recovery in Psychosis (GRiP)

 Our service is made up of a team of professionals who have a lot of experience of working with people with psychosis.
 When you are first referred to us you will meet someone from the team who will talk to you and, if you wish, your family about what you have been experiencing.

 GRiP has an open referral policy which means that anyone can contact the team to discuss a possible referral.
-This can be done via phone or in writing.
+This can be done via the phone or in writing.

-I've been referred to GRiP - What happens Next?
+I've been referred to GRiP - what happens next?

 Once referred you will be assessed by two members of the team.
 This usually happens within 10 working days and will take place somewhere you are comfortable.
-This can be at your home, at any ²gether Trust base, including 44 London Road, or in another mutually convenient place such as a coffee shop.
+This can be at your home, at any ²gether Trust base, including Pullman Place, or in another mutually convenient place such as a coffee shop.
 The assessment will allow us to see whether you fit the criteria for the GRiP Team.
 If you do you will be allocated a care co-ordinator and a care plan will be drawn up.

 However, if we believe that you are not suffering from a psychotic episode and are not At Risk Mental State (ARMS), we will refer you to a team more suited to your needs and signpost you to places that may be able to help.